U.S. Department of State Seal

 In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt a child from Kazakhstan must meet the following requirements imposed by Kazakhstan:

-• Residency: Kazakhstan requires a four-week physical bonding period where the child remains in the orphanage and the prospective adoptive parents will spend time with the child.
-Other than this time-period, there is no requirement that the PAP be resident in Kazakhstan.
+• Minimum Residency: Kazakhstan requires a four-week physical bonding period during which the child remains in the orphanage and the prospective adoptive parents spend time with the child.
+Other than this time period, there is no requirement that the PAP be resident in Kazakhstan.

-• Age of Adopting Parents: There are no age requirements.
-However, the age difference between prospective adoptive parents and the prospective adopted child must be between 16 and 45 years of age.
+• Age of Adopting Parents: There are no minimum or maximum age requirement; however, the age difference between prospective adoptive parents and the prospective adopted child must be at least 16 years.

 • Marriage: A couple must have a marriage that is recognized as legal in Kazakhstan.
-Married couples and single women can adopt unless one of the following is applicable as listed under additional eligibility requirements.
+Married couples and single women can adopt unless one of the “other requirements” listed below is applicable.

-• Ineligibilities: the following categories of people will not be allowed to adopt from Kazakhstan.
+• Other requirements: The following categories of people will not be allowed to adopt from Kazakhstan:

 • Lesbian, gay, bi-sexual, transgendered, or intersex individuals or same-sex couples;